Octagon-simon/octaValidate/README.md

    This option alows you to provide words that users are not supposed to submit.
 For eg ["null", "error", "false"].
 In order to use this option, you must set **strictMode** to **true**.

+> From Version 1.1.4 upwards, any value provided by the user that matches any of the strict words, will be flagged as "not allowed".

 To use any of these options, provide it as an object and pass it as the second argument when creating an instance of octaValidate.

 ```javascript